Sunita778/Sunita778/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 I completed my graduation in BSc Physics and right now I'm learning data science.
-I'm good at python programming language.
+I'm good at machine learning, statistics & python programming language.
 I love to learn and build something new, productive, innovative and creative.
 * **I'm interested in Data Science Field**
 - 🌱 I’m currently learning ...
-  - Machine Learning & Deep Learning
+  - Deep Learning
-- 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
 - Outside tech, I love to
   - Do drawing and skecthing 🖌️